apache/incubator-datalab/README.md

 dc=alexion,dc=cloud'**, where CN is attribute retrieved by  **“userLookUp”** script.

 ## Azure OAuth2 Authentication <a name="Azure_OAuth2_Authentication"></a>
-Data Lab supports OAuth2 authentication that is configured automatically in Security Service and Self Service after Data Lab deployment.
+DataLab supports OAuth2 authentication that is configured automatically in Security Service and Self Service after DataLab deployment.
 Please see explanation details about configuration parameters for Self Service and Security Service below.
-Data Lab supports client credentials(username + password) and authorization code flow for authentication.
+DataLab supports client credentials(username + password) and authorization code flow for authentication.

 ### Azure OAuth2 Self Service configuration